 The modified CSPB protein is known to disrupt the secondary structure of the RNA, but it does not induce transcription, has no enzymatic activity, and binds to RNA in a non-specific manner.
-These facts suggest that the modified CSPB protein expressed in this stack line maize would not specifically affect the resistance to insects of the order Lepidoptera or the tolerance to glyphosate herbicide.
-Moreover, since the NPTII protein and the modified CP4 EPSPS protein expressed in this stack line maize specificity, and since the Cry1A.105 protein and the modified Cry2Ab2 protein have no enzymatic activity, they would not affect the metabolic pathway of plants.
+These facts suggest that the modified CSPB protein expressed in this stack line maize would not specifically affect the resistance to insects of the order Lepidoptera or Coleoptera or the tolerance to glyphosate herbicide.
+Moreover, since the NPTII protein and the modified CP4 EPSPS protein expressed in this stack line maize have high substrate specificity, and since the Cry1A.105 protein, the modified Cry2Ab2 protein, and the modified Cry3Bb1 protein have no enzymatic activity, they would not affect the metabolic pathway of plants.
 Thus, it is unlikely that these proteins expressed in this stack line maize would interact with each other to change the metabolic pathway of the recipient and result in production of new metabolites.

-In addition, based on the bioassays, the tolerance to drought, the resistance to Lepidoptera, and the tolerance to glyphosate herbicide in this stack line maize were found at similar levels as exhibited by the individual parent lines.
+In addition, based on the bioassays, the tolerance to drought, the resistance to Lepidoptera and Coleoptera and the tolerance to glyphosate herbicide in this stack line maize were found at similar levels as exhibited by the individual parent lines.